-These limitations are of all kind of genres, some are explicit (they write them in its website) and others, well, are implicit of course, since questions like: “will that thing ever work?” “who knows?
-Maybe in v34, but not in v36” or like: “this core piece of my app is broken because one of your module doesn’t work.
-What do I do now?” “eject of course” “well why I used expo in the first place?” don’t have a straightforward answer and the answer comes at high costs
+These limitations are of all kinds of genres, some are explicit (they write them on its website) and others, well, are implicit of course, since questions like: "will that thing ever work?" "who knows?
+Maybe in v34, but not in v36" or like: "this core piece of my app is broken because one of your modules doesn't work.
+What do I do now?" "eject of course" "well why did I choose expo in the first place?" don't have a straightforward answer and the answer comes at high costs

 We should not avoid what's native

-The first thing you’re trying to avoid when using expo is the very reason why React Native, or any other technology that follows the same structure, is better than any other previous cross-platform solution: the native side of your app.
-It’s comprehensible, it’s a mistake I did too the one of trying to avoid at all costs touching the native projects with their respective IDEs and we’re not even talking about writing native code (that is a thing I’m not yet comfortable with), but just configuration.
-But turns out that it’s actually a strong point having at hand all the native side tools.
-It’s obvious that being web devs we know nothing about native development nor about its tools, but native developers needed simplifications too in all the tedious tasks so they built the icon generator, the visual tool to build UI and many other stuff that help us a lot (often not as much as expo but still it’s almost equally simple).
-And when you need to touch some code or some configuration file, I want you to remind of this: seeing react-native/Obj-c/Java code for the first time is a bit like reading complex math for the first time too!
-Initially you don’t understand shit, but as you get comfortable with the notation, syntax and terminology you start solving problems.
+The first thing you're trying to avoid when using expo is the very reason why React Native, or any other technology that follows the same structure, is better than any other previous cross-platform solution: the native side of your app.
+It's comprehensible, trying to avoid at all costs touching the native projects with their respective IDEs is something I also did and we're not even talking about writing native code (that is a thing I'm not yet comfortable with), but just configuration.
+But turns out that it's actually a strong point having at hand all the native side tools.
+It's obvious that being web devs we know nothing about native development nor its tools, but native developers needed simplifications too in all the tedious tasks so they built the icon generator, the visual tool to build UI, and much other stuff that help us a lot (often not as much as expo but still it's almost equally simple).
+And when you need to touch some code or some configuration file, I want to remind you of this: seeing react-native/Obj-c/Java code for the first time is a bit like reading complex math for the first time too!
+Initially, you don't understand shit, but as you get comfortable with the notation, syntax, and terminology you start solving problems.

 The technical problems I've found